 SHAREHOLDER ALERT: Levi & Korsinsky, LLP Notifies Shareholders Of Docusign, Inc. Of A Class Action Lawsuit And A Lead Plaintiff Deadline Of February 22, 2022 - DOCU

-To:All persons or entities who purchased or otherwise acquired securities of Docusign, Inc.("Docusign" or the "Company") (DOCU) - Get DocuSign, Inc. Report and/or sold Desktop Metal put options between March 27, 2020 and December 2, 2021 .
+To:All persons or entities who purchased or otherwise acquired securities of Docusign, Inc.("Docusign" or the "Company") (DOCU) - Get DocuSign, Inc. Report between March 27, 2020 and December 2, 2021 .
 You are hereby notified that a securities class action lawsuit has been commenced in the United States District Court for the Eastern District of New York.
 To get more information go to:

 or contact Joseph E. Levi, Esq. either via email at jlevi@levikorsinsky.com or by telephone at (212) 363-7500.
 There is no cost or obligation to you.